openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 		// Fixed framerate
 		ofSetFrameRate(30);

-		// Not need to define the initial position of the ball
+		// No need to define the initial position of the ball
 		// because the Ball constructor does it for you
 	}